buggyrace/buggy-race-about/docs/running/buggies.md

 {: .demo}
 See the [buggy specifications]({{site.content.demo_url}}/specs/).

-In general, you'd expect to see more settings in more buggies deviate from the default settings as students develop their editors.
+In general, up on the server you'd expect to see more settings in more buggies deviate from the default settings as students develop their editors.

 ## What is the `id2` field?